Jeffrey S. Debies-Carl, Ph.D.

 Published Books and Articles

 Huggins, Christopher M. and Jeffrey S. Debies-Carl.
-Forthcoming.
+2015.
 “Tolerance in the City: The Multilevel Effects of Urban Environments on Permissive Attitudes.”
-Journal of Urban Affairs.
+Journal of Urban Affairs 37(3): 255-69. (recipient of Honorable Mention Award for Best Article Published in the Journal of Urban Affairs in 2015).

-Debies-Carl, Jeffrey S. 2014.
+Debies-Carl, Jeffrey S. 2014 (softcover 2016).
 Punk Rock and the Politics of Place: Building a Better Tomorrow.
 New York: Routledge.
-(A monograph exploring the links between social structure, environmental design, and cultural practices).

 Debies-Carl, Jeffrey S. 2011.
 “Mapping the Residual Landscape: Abandonment, Dilapidation, and Ruin.”
 Environment, Space, Place 3(2): 51-81.